chrismaree/DeepWhale/README.md

 @Micro Hackthon, Berlin, 16.02.2025

 ## Intro
 This project is a simple voice assistant (think Alexa) that uses speech recognition (ASR), LLM responses and Text to Speech (TTS).
 Our code allows you to run this locally or use API calls.
 Our endgame is to take these to Festivals or similar events and create silly interactions with people.
-One of our faviourtite chracters is Mr Poopybutthole from the TV show Rick and Morty.
+One of our favourite characters is Mr Poopybutthole from the TV show Rick and Morty.
 Hence this is our default character and the name of the project.
-Other characters might be a garden gnowm or a mushroom that sits on the side of the road.
+Other characters might be a garden gnome or a mushroom that sits on the side of the road.

 ## General overview
 The run_script.py file is the main entry point for the voice assistant.
 It uses the characters.py file to get the characters, the system prompt and other characteristics.
 It then uses a standard ASR tooling and openAI calls to listen and answer to your questions.
 Finally it uses text_to_speech_player.py to create the voice and play the audio.